-1 Introduction
+1. Introduction

 A common feature of signaling games is that senders need to distort their actions away from their full information levels in order to credibly signal their private information to receivers.
 In an early application of signaling models to Industrial Organization, Milgrom and Roberts (1982) used this feature to explain the rationale behind limit pricing behavior: an incumbent will cut his price before entry occurs in order to signal his own low cost to a potential entrant and hence deter the latter's entry into the market.
-This prediction has received experimental support by Cooper, Garvin, and Kagel (1997a,b).
+This prediction has received experimental support by Cooper et al. (1997a, 1997b).

 However, many real-life applications involve more than one privately informed player.
 For example, in oligopolistic markets, privately informed firms may wish to use their prices or output levels as a way to signal to a potential entrant that entry is unprofitable.
-Likewise, oligopolistic firms may wish to use their investments in (uninformative) advertising as a way to signal to consumers that the quality of their products is high.
-This begs the obvious question of whether results obtained in single-sender games carry over to settings with multiple senders.
+Likewise, oligopolistic firms may wish to use their investments in (uninformative)